Adron/simply-swiftly-logging/README.md

 # Simply Swiftly Logging

+> NOTE: I've written a blog entry to more thoroughly detail this example in "[Implementing Datadog in iOS: A SwiftUI vs UIKit Perspective](https://compositecode.blog/2025/05/31/implementing-datadog-in-ios-a-swiftui-vs-uikit-perspective/)"

 A Swift-based iOS application demonstrating best practices for implementing Datadog logging and monitoring in iOS applications.

 ## Overview